 Carefully read the instructions on the medication’s packaging and give your cat the proper dosage.
 Keep giving your cat medications even if the symptoms already disappear, unless your vet has advised you to do so.

 DO NOT give human medications to cats as some tabled casing can be poisonous to them.
-Painkillers and multivitamins made for humans are one of the most common toxic household items a cat ingests.
+Painkillers and multivitamins made for humans are some of the most common toxic household items a cat ingests.

 Always be alert when it comes to your cat’s demeanor and behavior.
 Although the changes can be very subtle, with the help of our guide above, you will be able to tell if your feline buddy is experiencing something wrong in their health.